mattcl/aoc-benchmarks/SPECIFICATION.md

 ```

 Where the solution values are whatever appropriate type for the given day's
-answer.* The solution values will be interpreted as strings for checking
+answer.* The solution values will be converted to strings for checking purposes.
-purposes.

 \*For days where you're outputting ascii art to the screen, output with the
 expected characters.
 The output will be trimmed of leading and trailing